Last Updated December 6, 2024

 When a power outage paused the game, Oreo’s team quickly tweeted a clever image captioned, “You can still dunk in the dark.”
 The tweet went viral, racking up millions of retweets, likes, and tons of media coverage.
 All without a dollar spent on ads.

-This timely post was a perfect blend of creativity and real-time responsiveness, showing how a brand can leverage quick thinking and humor to spark genuine buzz and earn media attention.
+Budget-friendly PR tactics like this show how a brand can leverage quick thinking and humor to spark genuine buzz and earn media attention.

 • Monitor current events relevant to their audience and brand tone